-In 2016, NWABR hosted four professional conferences: Institutional Review Board (IRB), Institutional Biosafety Conference (IBC), Institutional Animal Care and Use Committees (IACUC) and Security and Crisis Communications (SCC).
+In 2016, NWABR hosted five professional conferences: Institutional Review Board (IRB), Institutional Biosafety Conference (IBC), Institutional Animal Care and Use Committees (IACUC), Security and Crisis Communications (SCC) and Crossing the I's (CTI in Portland and Spokane).
+The planning for the new Clinical Research Professional conference was also completed with this actual conference being held in the new financial year.
 The major focus of each conference centered on bioethics, best practices, emerging trends, and regulatory compliance.
-Overall, 726 professionals attended these conferences and contributed to the ethics discussion.
-This is a 50 percent increase on conference attendance in the prior year.
-This growth in part was due to the ability to partner with PRIM&R for the spring IACUC meeting.
-It was also partly due to the evolving partnership with Quorum Review IRB and the WIRB-Copernicus group to run the annual IRB conference which is fast becoming a vital national training opportunity.
+Overall, 658 professionals attended these conferences and contributed to the ethics discussion.
+NWABR estimates that these conference attendees accrued in excess of 4,500 hours of CE credits towards their various professional recertification's.